Fellowship Program Information

 UT Southwestern has an international reputation as a leading research institution and supports more than 3500 research projects annually totaling more than $400 million dollars in funding.
 On the basis of federal individual research grant support for basic sciences, UT Southwestern is among the top 10 biomedical research institutions in the country, and the faculty are among the most distinguished in the world.
 There are over 500 graduate students earning their Ph.D. degrees and over 90 students obtaining combined M.D. and Ph.D. degrees.

 A vast array of research opportunities is available in the area of cardiovascular biology, as UT Southwestern currently boasts one of the largest concentration of investigators in this exciting area of science, including: Eric Olson, Ph.D., Helen Hobbs, M.D., Masashi Yanagisawa, M.D., Ph.D., Joseph Hill, M.D., Ph.D., and Craig Malloy, M.D.
 This critical mass has allowed the institution to successfully compete for selection as the first recipient of a Reynolds Foundation Grant, headed by Dr. Helen Hobbs, for research in the cardiovascular sciences that was recently renewed bringing the total funding to $42 million.
 Additional post-doctoral fellows training in cardiac development, and graduate students obtaining their Ph.D. or M.D., and Ph.D. degrees in the laboratories, provide a rich and interactive training environment.
-Frequent lab meetings, journal clubs and seminars are an integral part of their experience.
-This effort has resulted in numerous publications representing advances in our understanding of cardiac development and the genetic basis for congenital heart defects.

 The research training that will be required of the fellow will depend upon his/her prior experience and interests.
 If you have a particular research interest, you can search for faculty interested in that area.
 In general, the majority of fellows focusing on basic science research will likely spend a total of four years in their training.
 Grants are available through the Physician Scientist Training Program (PSTP) at UT Southwestern or the Reynolds Foundation, to assist in funding for these additional years.
 Those pursuing more clinical research will have a rich exposure to state-of-the-art approaches in understanding the molecular basis of congenital heart disease and cardiac development through formal and informal conferences and discussion.